 A: You don’t need to take formal Korean classes.
 There is lots of Korean language information on the internet that you can organize to help you study, you can even take an online Korean language course.
-However, there is a time cost associated this, and you do need to know what you’re doing when choosing material.
+However, there is a time cost associated with this, and you do need to know what you’re doing when choosing the material.

 Q: Do I need a Korean language partner?